 Description

-The Gustave Roussy Medical Imaging Department is organised in three major sectors:
+The Gustave Roussy Medical Imaging Department is organised in two major sectors:

 Clinical research